ManuelBerrueta/Runbooks/Penetration_Testing/Recon/nmap_scans.md

 -oN | -oX | -oG <file>: output to file in Normal, XML or grepable.
 -n Do not DNS name resolution (faster) ndiff priorScan newScan : shows diff between 2 scans

+## NSE Info
+The inventory of all nmap scripts are in /usr/share/nmap/scripts/script.db

 ## Reference